 My name is Kristin Casey but everyone calls me KC.
 I’ve spent most of my life in Southern California and Central Texas (with a few years of globetrotting wanderlust in my 20s).
 I attended the University of Texas at Austin, however am mostly self-educated, driven by passionate curiosity about human nature in the areas of sexuality, psychology, and spirituality.

 I've been an IPSA-Supervised Surrogate Partner Intern since June of 2016.
-Previous to that, I worked in related fields of physical and emotional intimacy for 20 of the past 30 years.
-Currently in my 40s, I'm single, and self-employed as an intimacy coach and writer, with numerous published articles, essays, and short stories on topics of intimacy, identity, sexuality, and dependency.
+Previous to that, I worked in related fields of physical and emotional intimacy for 20 years (and in Real Estate for nearly 10).
+I'm 50 years old, single, and self-employed as an intimacy coach and writer.
+I've published articles, essays, short stories, and one book (thus far) on topics of intimacy, sexuality, and dependency.

 My approach as a Surrogate Partner is one of respect, compassion, patience, and openness.
 I’m not afraid of intense emotions and I like complicated people.
 I have a nonjudgmental, emotionally generous nature and I understand people intuitively—I feel what they feel and sense their needs empathically.
 I’m told I have a gift for making people feel good about themselves, but it's really a gift for seeing people clearly.
 I zero in on a person’s best qualities, then help them see those qualities in themselves.
 I offer a safe space and loving heart for clients to be their most authentic self, accepted and appreciated for who they really are.